 Few injuries are as life-altering as an amputation; however, with the proper medical care, rehabilitation, and resources, individuals can rebuild their lives and possibly engage in many activities they loved before the accident—but this takes considerable financial resources.
 Compensation from the at-fault party can hold not only hold them responsible but also make those resources available.

-The lawyers at Kogan & DiSalvo offer knowledgeable and skilled representation.
+The injury lawyers at Kogan & DiSalvo offer knowledgeable and skilled representation.
 We know these injuries are life-changing in ways that many do not understand and can require years of rehabilitation and a lifetime of painful and challenging adjustments.

 If you have suffered an amputation in Boca Raton or Palm Beach County, contact us for a free consultation with our attorneys.